-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.21% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.21% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Princeton in 2010 was $63,271, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $253,084 for a family of four.

 Princeton is an extremely ethnically-diverse borough.
 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton residents report their race to be White, followed by Asian.
 Important ancestries of people in Princeton include Irish, English, Italian, and Polish.

 Foreign born people are also an important part of Princeton's cultural character, accounting for 25.53% of the borough’s population.